swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

   }
 }

-// Swift Testing

 @Test func `Duplicate elements`() {
+  // Cross-library issue from XCTest
-  // *Without* interop: passes despite XCTAssertEqual failure in the helper
+  // Without interop: passes despite XCTAssertEqual failure in the helper
   // With interop: fails as expected assertUnique([1, 2, 1])
 }